The Protection of Public Officials: A Democratic Imperative

 Troubling Signs

-Defending Democracy Initiative The following quotes from one of the co-authors of the CTC report are of greater interest to us than the information and data you will find in the report itself.
-Chapman University’s Peter Simi, co-author of the CTC report and a sociology professor at Chapman University
+The following quote from one of the co-authors of the Combating Terrorism Center at West Point study “Rising Threats to Public Officials are of greater interest to us than the information and data you will find in the report itself.

 Declining levels of confidence”